-Rigorous clinical research has proven that the DigniCap® scalp cooling system is effective for many breast cancer patients, enabling them to preserve most or all of their hair throughout their chemotherapy.
+Rigorous clinical research has proven that The DigniCap® Scalp Cooling System is effective for many patients, enabling them to preserve most or all of their hair throughout their chemotherapy.

 DigniCap®: The first scalp cooling system cleared by the FDA for use in the United States

 DigniCap® is already used successfully outside the United States.
-Now, for the first time, FDA clearance paves the way for infusion centers across the U.S. to offer breast cancer patients scalp cooling treatment using the DigniCap® system at the same time as they receive their chemotherapy treatments.
+Now, for the first time, FDA clearance paves the way for infusion centers across the U.S. to offer cancer patients scalp cooling using DigniCap® while they receive their chemotherapy treatments.

-The DigniCap® system consists of a snug-fitting silicone cooling cap connected to a computer-operated cooling and control unit.
+The DigniCap® Scalp Cooling System consists of a snug-fitting silicone cooling cap connected to a computer-operated cooling and control unit.
 Coolant continuously circulates through channels in the cap, cooling the scalp during chemotherapy.
 A sophisticated system of sensors ensures that optimal temperature is continuously maintained throughout treatment.
-The DigniCap® system lowers scalp temperature which in turn helps protect hair follicles from the damaging effects of chemo by reducing blood flow and cell metabolism.
+DigniCap® lowers scalp temperature which in turn helps protect hair follicles from the damaging effects of chemo by reducing blood flow and cell metabolism.

-- DigniCap® is the first scalp cooling system to achieve U.S. FDA clearance
+- DigniCap® was the first scalp cooling system to receive U.S. FDA clearance

-- Major advancement in comfort and convenience compared with non-FDA cleared manual cold caps (compare DigniCap® with manual cold caps)
+- Major advancement in comfort and convenience compared to non-FDA cleared manual cold caps (compare DigniCap® with manual cold caps)